erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 ### Sells

-I sold part of my positions in these stocks because they went up after being down for years.
+I sold part of my positions in stocks like RBLX, COIN and NET because they went up after being down for years.
+In others like SPOT, RACE and MELI I'm trying to jump on a train that has been humming along.
-In some cases, I sold off my higher cost lots in pieces at different times as the shares continued rising this year.
+In some cases, I was doing more pruning than big sells.
+Often, I sold off my higher cost lots in pieces at different times as the shares continued rising this year.
 The share counts represent what was sold only since January 2025 to now.

 **RBLX**